1-gut/machine_learning_for_ibd_fatigue/readme.md

-# Machine Learning for Fatigue in IBD
+# Machine Learning for IBD-associated Fatigue

 ## Overview

-This repository contains the data and code used to create the models referenced in the paper.
-The python notebooks are similar in process and differ in the input data being one with all the IBD patients and the other, only those in biochemical remission.
-Biochemical remission here defined as patient being asymptomatic + faecal calprotectin of <250 ug/g + C-reactive protein <5 mg/L.
+This repository contains the data and code used to create machine learning models for studying IBD-associated fatigue.
+The notebooks implement deep neural networks and other ML approaches, with analyses performed on both the full IBD cohort and a subset of patients in biochemical remission (defined as being asymptomatic + faecal calprotectin <250 ug/g + C-reactive protein <5 mg/L).

 ## Pipeline Summary